-- If your RIS File resulted from a search on an index, enter the full query you used and identify the Search Engine/Index in the drop-down.
-If not, you may add a title into the query box instead. - If the Search Engine of interest is not present, select "Other".
+- If your RIS File resulted from a search on an index, enter the full query you used and identify the Search Engine/Index in the drop-down. - If the Search Engine of interest is not present, select "Other".
 A text box will appear below this menu; enter the search engine name there. - Enter the date of your search